 In its 70-years existence, ASVA has accomplished a lot.
 Today, many services are still being provided: the housing office, legal office, ASVA Academy, bike sale and of course the student desk to answer all students’ questions.
 But, ASVA also retained its activist character.
 Back in 1969, ASVA was already active during the occupation of the Maagdenhuis, and history repeated itself in 2015.
 Apart from these protests, ASVA has organised a large number of actions itself.
 In 2001, the Bachelor-Master manifestation was being organised with great success.
 In 2010, ASVA organised a demonstration on Dam square against budget cuts in higher education.
 With 5.000 students participating, the turnout was historically high.

 Throughout the years, ASVA didn’t only develop as an organisation itself, but also started a number of other initiatives.
 For instance, the Youth Culture Card (Dutch abbr.
 CJP) emerged as an ASVA initiative.
 Also, ASVA founded a student travel organisation, today known as part of NBBS-student travels.
 Furthermore, ASVA started the UvA Cultural Festival, later renamed as Amsterdam Student Festival and today known as In de Diamantfabriek.
-The Intreeweek, now an independent organisation, used to fall under ASVA, whereas KersVers, the introduction period for HvA-students, is still being organised by ASVA.
+The Intreeweek and HvA Experience, now independent organisations, used to fall under ASVA.

 ASVA is also active outside of Amsterdam in starting new organisations.
 For example, ASVA started the National Student Union (Dutch abbr.
 LSVc) and the Intercity Student Council (Dutch abbr.
 ISO).